Merrillville Workers’ Compensation Attorneys

 - Horseplay — Whether you are covered may depend on the company’s written and unwritten policy regarding such activity.
 It also depends on whether your actions are negligent, reckless or deliberate.
 You are not covered for deliberately inflicting an injury upon yourself.

-Getting the maximum benefit allowable under workers’ compensation
+How can I get the maximum benefit allowable under workers’ compensation?

 Workers’ compensation pays for medical bills and provides disability benefits for the period of time you’re unable to work.
 Controversies arise when doctors chosen by the employer make an assessment of the injury that does not reflect its true severity.
 For instance, if you are unable to work for 21 days, workers’ comp pays benefits for the eighth through the twenty-first day.
 However, if you are still unable to work on the twenty-second day, workers’ comp picks up the first seven days as well.
 If you’re still unfit, but the doctor clears you to work on the twenty-second day, you lose seven days of benefits.
 Marshall P. Whalley & Associates fights for the maximum benefits allowed.